aiyamia/HathiMia/README_EN.md

 ## Statement

 1. The main functionality of this work owe to the opening of the contents by HathiTrust, for which we are supposed to keep grateful to HathiTrust.
-2. The original author of HathiMia([aiyamia](https://github.com/aiyamia)) wish this app to be used by individual or small group for normal academic/knowledge building use.
+2. The original author of *HathiMia* (aka [aiyamia](https://github.com/aiyamia)) wish this app to be used by individual or small group for normal academic/knowledge building use.
-3. The original author of HathiMia([aiyamia](https://github.com/aiyamia)) does **not** want this app to be used by any individual or group for massive downloading and resource hoarding, no matter whether it is for building individual knowledge database/library.
+3. The original author of *HathiMia* (aka [aiyamia](https://github.com/aiyamia)) does **not** want this app to be used by any individual or group for massive downloading and resource hoarding, no matter whether it is for building individual knowledge database/library.
 Now that we are grateful to HathTrust, we need to do our best to reduce the server pressure of it. "**Respect, not just take advantage**" is my ethics.
 4. If this work is suspected of infringing on the legitimate rights and interests of you/your organization, you can contact me through any means, and I will communicate and deal with it as soon as possible.